PolyU-TASLAB/HD_MAP_UPDATE_DATASETS/README.md

 The authors thank **Ziqi Zhang** and **Qijun Qin** for their generous support in providing experimental data and guidance for the vehicle-infrastructure collaborative mapping experiments.

-The HD vector map generation and processing workflow in this project was developed with reference to the open-source HD map construction work by **Runzhi Hu**:
+The HD vector map generation workflow in this project was developed with reference to the open-source HD map construction work by **Runzhi Hu**:

 - Runzhi Hu, **HDMap: HD Vector Map Builder**
   https://github.com/ebhrz/HDMap